Please Log in or Register

 F-35A conducts first external weapons test

 Lockheed Martin has announced today that the conventional takeoff and landing F-35A Lightning II has conducted its first external weapons test mission.
 On missions where stealth isn’t such a high priority, F-35 is able to carry external weapons loads like fourth-generation fighters of today.
-The first external weapons test was conducted ...
+The first external weapons test was conducted at Edwards Air Force Base in California, and is a further expansion of the flight test envelope for the ...

 Category: F-35 Lightning II